grymoire7/MyCLI/README.md

 ma c
 ```

-### Install (WIP)
+### Install

-First, make sure you're using the version of ruby that you want to install thor
+First, make sure you're using the version of ruby that you want to install Thor
 in and use to run MyCLI.
 Then run the commands below.
 The install script is
 interactive.